kelso-gh/kelso-gh/README.md

 in front of house to managing staff behind the scenes.
 - I am a dedicated worker whose strengths lie in my ability to grasp new concepts quickly and to communicate effectively <br>
 especially while working in groups.
-- My passion for web development is what drives me to continue to learn and hone my expertise in this field.
+- My passion for learning is what drives me to continue to hone my expertise in this field.
 Combined with <br>
 the skills I gained in the service industry, I believe I will be a great asset to the world of software development and <br> look forward to the endless learning opportunities it provides.